Cart 0

 “We lose ourselves in the things we love.
 We find ourselves there, too.” — Kristin Martz.

-Peter Logdson
+Peter Logsdon

 Peter was introduced to aerial acrobatics in November of 2012 when a friend hijacked him to a Trapeze class taught by Davey Swinton.
 He then found an aerial gym, conveniently located close to home, where he learned predominantly from Amber Monson and Kara Jones for his first year.
 He went from not being able to do a single pull-up to being in some of their most advanced classes!
 He was then invited to join an apprenticeship program to become an instructor by the end of 2013 which he completed in 2014.